 Why a 700 GMAT score is such a good score

 GMAT scores range from between 200-800, with ⅔ of scores falling between 400-600.
 The average GMAT score is around 560.
-That being said, as of 2019, scoring a 700 on the GMAT means you will be ranked within the 88th percentile.
+That being said, scoring a 700 on the GMAT means you will be ranked within the 88th percentile.
 Keep in mind, percentile rankings can change yearly, so be sure to double check the percentile rankings of the year you are planning on taking the GMAT.
 Achieving such a high score can help plump up your application and puts you as a top contender during many application processes.